Working with Environments in the Power Platform

 connecting to separate development/acceptance/production data sources without having to make major changes in a Power Automate Flow or Canvas App.

 - Connection References In Power Automate Cloud Flows

 - Connection References Gotchas

 - LAB: Working with Connection References and Environment Variables

 Application lifecycle management (ALM) with the Microsoft Power Platform CLI

 When developing larger apps and flows it is important to separate your development, acceptance and production

 environments.
-In this chapter your will learn how to implement ALM in the Power Platform.
+In this chapter your will learn how to implement ALM in the Power Platform CLI.

-You will also see how to unpack Canvas app into Power Fx and store your source code in GitHub.
+You will also see how to unpack Canvas Apps into their source code.

 From the source code you can reassemble your solutions and import them in your acceptance or production